The Power of Scent and How to Use it in Your Home

-No sense evokes memory the way scent does.
+No other sense evokes memory the way scent does.

 One of the books I was fondest of in my childhood was Bambi.
 Not your ordinary Bambi storybook, but a vintage "scratch-and-sniff".
 In the midst of handpainted forest scenery bathed in cool pastel hues of watercolour, a little patch is glossed.
 Scratch the patch and you release the scent of the scene.
 An evergreen forest's damp earthy scent.
 Creamy, fruity wildflower bushes.
 Aromatic minty herbs of the thicket where Bambi was born.
 The field of violets where Bambi met a skunk, the new friend fortunately not represented by a scent patch.